gabrielhuang/adversarial-divergence-code/visual-hyperplane/README.md

 #### Same experiment on GAN?
 It is *much harder* to do same experiment for GAN: divergence values are not stable and depend on network initialization and sampling of the data during SGD.
 Some formulations (WGAN/WGAN-GP) are more stable than others (Unregularized GAN), but in general the values are hard to compare.

+Besides, if the distributions are visually very different (e.g. Test-25/Vae-25), the discrimininator will converge to 100% accuracy.
+Of course we could prevent it of having 100% accuracy by regularizing, but the point is that the value is hard to interpret in general.

 ### 3. Evaluate if Parametric divergence (Regularized GAN) can enforce Sum-25.